-Students who earn 12 credits in courses within the quarter and achieve a quarterly collegelevel GPA of 3.50-3.84 will be named to the Deans' Honor Roll.
+Students who earn 12 credits in courses within a quarter and achieve a quarterly GPA of 3.50 to 3.84 will be named to the Deans' Honor Roll.
+When a student has reached a total of 12 credits over a number of quarters with a cumulative GPA of 3.50 to 3.84, they will be named to the Deans' Honor Roll.

-Students who earn 12 credits in courses within the quarter and achieve a quarterly collegelevel GPA of 3.85-4.00 will be named to the President's Honor Roll.
+Students who earn 12 credits in courses within a quarter and achieve a quarterly GPA of 3.85 to 4.00 will be named to the President's Honor Roll.
 Pass/Fail graded classes are not included in the 12 credit requirement.
+When a student has reached a total of 12 credits over a number of quarters with a cumulative GPA of 3.85 to 4.00, they will be named to the President's Honor Roll.